 Why Install Loft Insulation?

 Loft insulation can be carried out with very little disruption.
-The recommended depth for loft insulation at present is 300mm, allergist 100mm of insulation is laid between the rafters and 200mm cross-laid.
+The recommended depth for loft insulation at present is 300mm, 100mm of insulation is laid between the rafters and 200mm cross-laid.

 It is advisable to lag tanks and pipes when the attic is being insulated to avoid the pipes freezing in winter.
 Walkway boards are fitted from the hatch door over to the cold-water storage tanks for easy and safe access to the tanks.
 The hatch-door is insulated and draught proofed where feasible